sp-sveltejs/spfx-svelte-templates/README.md

 # spfx-svelte-templates

-## Collection of SPFx svelte integrations to kick start native SPfx support for svelte
+## Collection of SPFx svelte integrations to kickstart native SPfx support for svelte

 ## Quick Start